kensei-te/mat_interp/README.md

 <br />

 ## Operating System
-It supports Linux(Ubuntu and CentOS) and MacOS, but does _not_ cover Windows, to avoid complexity arising from OS-dependency.
+It works in Linux and MacOS, but does _not_ cover Windows, to avoid complexity arising from OS-dependency.
 Linux can be prepared in Windows using OS virtualization softwares.

+Verified to work: Ubuntu20.04, Ubuntu18.04, CentOS7, MacOS11(Intel), MacOS12(Intel)
 <br />
 <br />